 Among these goals include: reducing manual labor for both drivers and administration, increasing safety and transparency, and improving cost-effectiveness. <

-Complying with the new ELD mandate means that you will be investing in new technology and services that reduce the manual labor hours for everybody in your fleet.
+Complying with the new ELD mandate means that you are investing in new technology and services that reduce the manual labor hours for everybody in your fleet.

-The ELD devices are designed to help plan and completely record a driver’s schedule, including breaks, rest hours, driving hours, hours of service (HOS), and all driver-related credentials.
+The ELD devices are designed to help plan and completely record a driver’s activities, including breaks, rest hours, driving hours, hours of service (HOS), and all driver-related credentials.

 Paper VS. Electronic Logs